Patients Rights and Responsibilities

 We have a zero tolerance policy towards aggressive behaviour at the Practice.

 Whilst we fully understand a visit to the Doctor may be upsetting and stressful we will not tolerate any verbal or physical aggression to any member of the Practice team.

-Any such behaviour will result in the person being removed from the Practice list without further warning.
+Any such behaviour will result in the person being removed from our Practice list without

 |Out of Hours|